sdpetrides/waymo-motion-transformer/README.md

 - Can handle mini-batch size of 6 on a T4 GPU.

 Possible Directions
+- 1. Include past states into decoder (81 => 91)
+- 2. Add other modalities
-- Introduce Performer to speed up training.
+- 3. Introduce Performer to speed up training.
-- Add other modalities
+- Move to a Gaussian trajectory decoder

 ## Links